kovalenp/interview-marcus-shop/backend/README.md

 ## Running the Backend

-1. Ensure MongoDB is running.
+1. Ensure MongoDB is running on standard port.
 2. Set up environment variables (e.g., in a `.env` file in the `backend` directory): `MONGO_URL`, `MONGO_DB_NAME`.
-3. Seed the database (run from the workspace root):
+3. Install dependencies:
     ```bash
-    pnpm --filter backend db:init
+    pnpm install
     ```
-4. Start the development server (run from the workspace root):
+4. Seed the database (run from the backend folder):
     ```bash
-    pnpm --filter backend dev
+    pnpm db:init
     ```
-5. Run tests (run from the workspace root):
+5. Start the development server (run from the workspace root):
     ```bash
-    pnpm --filter backend test
+    pnpm dev
     ```